dlylinyao/ONLY/README.md

 ﻿# ONLY in Finland
-## Satricial dictionary based on latest news
+## A satricial dictionary based on latest news

 ## Introduction